tatmanblue/Cogitatio/README.md

 ## MS SQL

 Cogitatio only needs a couple of database tables.
-Because I have limited number of MS SQL instances, I have combined Cogitatio tables with other tables and have no issues.
+Because I have limited number of MS SQL instances, I have combined Cogitatio tables with other tables for other projects and have no issues.
 The can be used in its own or shared instance.
+Cogitatio is not multi-tennant so if you intended to host multiple Cogitatio sites, you will need to create separate databases for each site.

 ## Tiny MCE